Recipe Overview

 Make this sheet pan dinner your own

-• Use different vegetables: No one says you have to do carrots and potatoes.
+• Substitute different vegetables: No one says you have to do carrots and potatoes.
 Try sweet potatoes, radishes (roasted radishes are delish!), green beans, asparagus, or any of your favorites.
 Keep in mind that green beans and asparagus only take about 10 minutes to roast, so add them at the end.

-• Use different breadcrumbs: You can use Italian seasoned breadcrumbs and omit the Italian seasoning.
-Panko would also work in this recipe, and whole wheat breadcrumbs are always a great idea!
-I also like to use oats for a gluten-free alternative.
+• Use different bread crumbs: You can use Italian seasoned bread crumbs and omit the Italian seasoning.
+Panko would also work in this recipe, and whole wheat bread crumbs are always a great idea!You can easily make your own breadcrumbs using bread that’s slightly stale.
+Substitute oats for a gluten-free alternative.

 • Try a different kind of ground meat: We love turkey but if you prefer chicken, beef, pork, veal, or a combo, feel free to do it that way!
 Make sure to keep the fat content relatively low, though, or your vegetables will be cooking in a pool of fat and won’t get nice and golden brown and crisp.